Sovrin for CEOs

 CEOs Are Beginning To Get Sovrin.

-I was happy to talk about Sovrin with a Silicon Valley-based CEO earlier this week.
-Hearing that he understands that the costs and liability of digital identity can be turned into revenue (from cost) and asset (from liability).
-His business is all about enabling better customer retention – the focus here is on the relationship – not the discrete digital identity that comes with costs.
+Earlier this week, I was pleased to discuss Sovrin with a Silicon Valley-based CEO.
+He understands that the costs and liability associated with digital identity can be transformed into revenue (from costs) and assets (from liability).
+His business focuses on better customer retention through relationships rather than the discrete digital identities that come with costs.

 Let’s back up just a minute for a bit of background.

-Digital Identity has been known as a cost for the vast majority of companies since the web went commercial.
-It is treated as an expense and a liability actually.
-The reasons are pretty simple and well known, but a short explanation will help here.
+Since the commercialization of the internet, digital identity has been a cost for most companies.
+It is treated as an expense and a liability, actually.
+The reasons for this are simple and well known, but a brief explanation will be helpful.

-- Expense – The expense is usually problematic and CIOs all over are feeling pressure from their CFO to reduce the costs but that’s presenting a problem as they need more controls, authentication, and integration than ever.
-The problem is that the systems that companies have were never really meant to keep a digital identity for you and I. They were meant to hold employee information for authentication and authorization.
-Costs for controlling employee’s digital identity are usually warranted.
-The system falls apart when you look externally.
+- Expense – CIOs face pressure from their CFOs to reduce costs, but this presents a problem as they need more controls, authentication, and integration than ever.
+The problem is that the systems companies have in place were never meant to keep a digital identity for individuals; they’re meant to hold employee information for authentication and authorization.
+Costs for controlling an individual’s digital identity are usually warranted, but the system falls apart when you look externally.

 - Liability – Here’s the killer problem.
-Holding a digital identity for each customer or even prospective customer is a huge problem.
-Think of all the breaches like Yahoo and Equifax to name just a few.
-The legal ramifications of these won’t be fully understood for a while but company risk and legal teams are rightfully very, very concerned about where things can go.
+Holding a digital identity for each customer or prospective customer is a huge problem.
+With high-profile breaches at companies like Yahoo and Equifax, the legal landscape is still uncertain.
+But corporate risk and legal teams are understandably worried about the potential consequences.

-OK – back to our CEO and how Sovrin is shifting the thinking about the cost and liability of digital identity.
+Let’s return to our CEO and discussion about Sovrin and how it’s changing the way people think about the cost and liability of digital identity.

-The main purpose of many businesses is to create a trusted relationship with their clients.
-That relationship is the true asset for many businesses.
-To date though, holding the information required to really make that relationship work was tough – fraught with security issues and risk.
+The primary purpose of many businesses is to create a trusted relationship with their clients – that relationship is a true asset for many companies.
+However, to date, holding the information required to make that relationship work is challenging – fraught with security issues and risk.

-Further – the CEO realized that one of the pushbacks he was getting from customers was that they needed to hook deeply into the enterprise systems of their customers – to enable the Identity services that they provide.
-The cool thing here is that Verifiable Claims make the need to connect systems together directly disappear.
-Shifting the focus to creating claims that can be shared around and verified later, instead of hooking deeply into sensitive systems, simplifies things for all players.
+Further – the CEO realized that one of the pushbacks he was getting from customers was that they needed to hook deeply into their enterprise systems to enable the Identity services they provide.
+The cool thing here is that Verifiable Claims make the need to connect systems directly disappear.
+Shifting the focus to creating claims that can be shared and verified later simplifies things for all players instead of hooking deeply into sensitive systems.

-Instead of hooking deeply into sensitive systems their customers generate Verifiable Claims that can prove where they came from, that they haven’t been tampered with, and that the data are valid (e.g. haven’t been revoked).
-This allows the recipient to trust information that they receive without incurring the cost of hooking into those sensitive systems.
-Both sides win here.
+So, instead of hooking deeply into sensitive systems, their customers generate Verifiable Claims that can prove where they came from, that they haven’t been tampered with, and that the data is valid (e.g. hasn’t been revoked).
+Both sides win by allowing the recipient to trust the information they receive without incurring the cost of hooking into those sensitive systems.

-The digital identity costs, in this case, turned around and digital identity becomes a revenue driver (arguably both top and bottom line) and turned digital identity from a liability into an asset.
+The digital identity costs, in this case, turned around.
+Digital identity became a revenue driver (arguably both top and bottom line) and it turned digital identity from a liability into an asset.

-This financial aspect of Sovrin is something that took me a while to realize but once I did I realized that the game was changing.
-I am happy to see that some in the Valley are jumping in on this shift.
+This financial aspect of Sovrin took me a while to realize, but once I did, I realized that the game was changing.
+I am happy that some in the Valley are jumping in on this shift.